burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 ---
 title: Evolution of Extreme Learning Machines
-date: '2020-07-13'
+date: '2020-07-23'
 template: 'post'
 draft: false
 tags:
   - 'AI'
   - 'Neural Networks'
   - 'MachineLearning'
-description: 'Not so quick introduction about what is ELM.
-Is it really an innovation or just an iteration?'
+description: 'How ELMs were evolving through the years and what is their status right now?'
 ---

 > Note!
 This is just a major overview of the evoltion of ELMs.
 It doens't include all possible versions and tweaks done to ELMs throught the years.